dmgrit/priority-channels/README.md

 ### Priority channel with frequency ratio

-In the example below, messages with high, normal, and low priorities are processed at a 10:5:1 frequency ratio.
+In the following example, messages with high, normal, and low priorities are processed at a frequency ratio of 10:5:1.

 ```go
 highPriorityC := make(chan string)